grand canyon itinerary, cliff spring trail, things to do north rim grand canyon

 Mix and match from these One-Day and Two-Day Options on your 3rd day of visiting Grand Canyon National Park:

-And, as always, wrap up your Grand Canyon itinerary with an awe-inspiring sunset!
+And, as always, wrap up your Grand Canyon itinerary with an sunset!
 (View it from the 360-degree panoramic sunset view at Desert View Watchtower!)

 Visiting the Grand Canyon: FAQ’s